Great Panther Mining

-Great Panther Mining Limited (formerly Great Panther Silver) is a Canadian company, headquartered in Vancouver, that owns and operates a gold mine in Brazil.
+Great Panther Mining Limited (formerly Great Panther Silver) is a Canadian company, headquartered in Vancouver, that formerly owned and operated a gold mine in Brazil.
 The company became a metal producer and listed on the Toronto Stock Exchange in 2006 after a restructuring in which Robert Archer took over as Chief Executive Officer and acquired and returned several dormant silver-gold mines in Mexico back into production.
 In 2015 the company merged with TSXV-listed Cangold which was attempting to develop its own gold-silver mine in Mexico.
 In early 2019, the company acquired ASX-listed Beadell Resources for its Tucano Gold Mine in Brazil.
 In 2020, the Company announced its inaugural Mineral Resource & Mineral Reserve for the Tucano gold mine in which a 51% reduction of mineral resources was reported.
 In 2022 the company went bankrupt despite selling its Mexican mines.